 Up north there was a mission that was dedicated to Saint Francis, in the middle of the west coast there was one dedicated to Saint Barbara, a bit further south of that there was one dedicated to Our Lady of the Angels…are you getting the picture here?

-Eventually, cities sprung up around these missions and they adopted the names of the missions for themselves, leading to city names like San Jose (Saint Joseph), Santa Barbara (Saint Barbara), Los Angeles (The Angels), San Diego (Saint Diego), San Francisco (Saint Francis), Sacramento (sacrament), and Santa Fe (Holy Faith).
+Eventually, cities sprung up around these missions and they adopted the names of the missions for themselves, leading to city names like San Jose (Saint Joseph), Santa Barbara (Saint Barbara), San Diego (Saint Diego), San Francisco (Saint Francis), Sacramento (sacrament), and Santa Fe (Holy Faith).

 Hopefully this post answered the question “Why do all of the California Cities have Spanish Catholic names?”
 I always love learning about history when I travel, and this was one of the biggest takeaways from my first trip to California.